Memnoc/rust_neural_network_sample/README.md

 ## Reading the Output

-After training, your code calls `network.forward()` on each input pattern and prints the results:
+After training, we `network.forward()` on each input pattern and prints the results:

 ```rust
 for input in inputs.iter() {